 The radon moves upwards through the house following the natural radiant action of warm air raising though the house, through the ceiling to the upper floors and finally out through the roof, Hanson said.

-Page 2 of 2 - As the air rises it creates a negative atmospheric pressure that draws fresh air into the house and helps pull radon up through the house.
+As the air rises it creates a negative atmospheric pressure that draws fresh air into the house and helps pull radon up through the house.

 Because of the rising action, the biggest concentration of radon is in the basement.
 The amount of radon depends on the amount of decay in the soil, the porosity of the soil that allows the gas to escape and the ventilation in the house, Hanson said.